bryanlng/fund_comparison_tool/README.md

 4. Initialize your EB CLI repository with the eb init command:
 ```
 eb init -p python-3.6 django-tutorial

-where django-tutorial is the name of the AWS EB application
+...where django-tutorial is the name of the AWS EB application
 ```

 5. Create an environment and deploy you application to it with eb create:
 ```
 eb create django-env

-where django-env is the name of the AWS EB environment
+...where django-env is the name of the AWS EB environment
 ```

 6. When the environment creation process completes, find the domain name of your new environment by running eb status: